urbanopt/urbanopt-cli/example_files/resources/hpxml-measures/docs/source/workflow_inputs.rst

   .. [#] Supply duct leakage required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".
   .. [#] Return duct leakage required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".
   .. [#] Provide a Ducts element for each supply duct and each return duct.
-  .. [#] If NumberofReturnRegisters not provided and ``AirDistribution/Ducts`` are present, defaults to one return register per conditioned floor per `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_, rounded up to the nearest integer if needed.
+  .. [#] If NumberofReturnRegisters not provided and return ducts are present, defaults to one return register per conditioned floor per `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_, rounded up to the nearest integer if needed.

 Additional information is entered in each ``DuctLeakageMeasurement``.